The scores

 Wellness Complete Health: Deboned Chicken, Chicken Meal, Oatmeal, Ground Barley, Peas

-The 3-point gap (Wellness Complete Health wins by 3 points) shows where the v15 rubric weights ingredient breadth, protein density, and supplement depth differently.
+The 20-point gap (Wellness Complete Health wins by 20 points) shows where the v15 rubric weights ingredient breadth, protein density, and supplement depth differently.

 Where Iams pulls ahead

 Roughly half the price of Wellness Complete Health at grocery / mass retail — ~$1.20/lb vs ~$2.40/lb: Iams ProActive Health typically sells at $30-40 for a 30-pound bag at Walmart, Target, Amazon, or Chewy (~$1.00-1.33 per pound).
 Wellness Complete Health typically sells at $55-70 for a 30-pound bag at PetSmart, Petco, Chewy, or Amazon (~$1.83-2.33 per pound).
 For a 50-pound adult dog, the daily food cost difference is roughly $0.30-0.40 — about $110-145 per year in raw food cost.
-Given the narrow 3-point rubric gap, the price-per-rubric-point ratio strongly favors Iams: you pay roughly 2× more for Wellness to gain 3 rubric points.
-For budget-conscious households, Iams ProActive Health delivers B/75 nutrition at competitive grocery-tier pricing with mass-market distribution — structurally rare combination.
+Unlike a close-scoring pair, the 20-point rubric gap means paying roughly 2× more for Wellness Complete Health buys a genuine full-grade nutritional upgrade (B/78 vs C/58), not a marginal one.
+For budget-conscious households, Iams ProActive Health still delivers serviceable C/58 nutrition at competitive grocery-tier pricing with mass-market distribution — a reasonable choice when price is the binding constraint, even though it scores a full grade below Wellness.
 Shop on Amazon →

 Mass-market grocery distribution — Walmart, Target, Amazon, Kroger, Safeway, plus pet specialty: Iams is stocked at Walmart, Target, Amazon, Chewy, Kroger, Safeway, every major grocery chain, plus PetSmart and Petco.
 The brand bridges grocery and pet specialty retail with broad SKU availability across all formats (kibble, wet food, treats, life stages).
 For households without pet specialty retail accessibility or who do grocery + pet food in one shopping trip, Iams' distribution is structurally convenient.
 Wellness Complete Health is concentrated in pet specialty retail (PetSmart, Petco, Chewy, Amazon, independent pet stores) with limited grocery / mass placement — broader natural-positioning distribution than premium brands but narrower than Iams.